Charlie Livermore’s 22-Week Training Plan

 To help everyone get ready for our adventure, Charlie has put together a comprehensive training plan.
 This plan is meant to be a basic and effective program that can be used by a relative beginner up to an intermediate cyclist.

-Consistency is the most important component of preparing to ride more than 500 miles during the ESR.
+Consistency is the most important component of preparing to ride more than 500 miles during ESR.
 The program starts out with three rides per week and progresses to five rides per week.
-You may need to shift days around or even skip some of the specific efforts prescribed.
-That’s fine, but all the while aim to achieve the frequency (3-5 rides per week) and the total weekly hours.
+You may need to shift days around or even skip some of the specific efforts prescribed, but aim to achieve the frequency (3-5 rides per week) and the total weekly hours.
 That consistency and frequency are more important than any of the specific workouts in the program.